 T-shirt sizing for Scrum teams is a form of relative estimation.
 This is an alternative to the more traditional, numerical story points estimation technique.
 Unlike numbers, relative estimating allows team members to think in more dimensions—numbers are often associated with time, but t-shirt sizes can represent more complex ideas, including time, effort, and complexity.Read: What is Scrum?
 What it is and why it works so well

-To use t-shirt sizing effectively, it’s important to establish up front what each t-shirt size represents and where team members should clarify relative sizing.Create an Agile project plan template
+To use t-shirt sizing effectively, it’s important to establish up front what each t-shirt size represents and where team members should clarify relative sizing.Create a project estimation template

 Before you introduce t-shirt sizing to your team, decide on the sizes you want to use.
 Avoid using too many sizes so team members aren’t confused.
 If you’re just getting started, stick to Small, Medium, Large, and Extra Large.
 If your projects vary widely in scope, use Extra Small or Extra, Extra Large as well.

 T-shirt sizing only works if everyone understands what each size represents.
 So as you introduce this project estimation practice to your team, make sure everyone is on the same page about it.
 It’s helpful to provide common examples of a Small vs. Large project.
 For example, on the content team at Asana, an article like this one is a Medium.
 Alternatively, a cross-functional content initiative with multiple pieces and a variety of project stakeholders is a Large or, in some cases, even an Extra Large.